 Our focus is to provide a safe, stable and nurturing environment where young peoples skills and aspirations can be encouraged to develop and they can prepare for adulthood.
 By providing care and education on the same site we ensure that children’s individual programmes are delivered consistently.

 We develop education, care and behavioural management programmes for each student.
-These programmes are evidence based which enable us to demonstrate students achievements.
-We are leader in conducting and publishing clinical research that evaluates the effectiveness of the innovative programmes we run.
+These programmes are evidence-based which enable us to demonstrate students achievements.
+We are a leader in conducting and publishing clinical research that evaluates the effectiveness of the innovative programmes we run.

 Who to contact